PigwidgeonDeluxe/JIRA_Notes_Generator/README.md

 # JIRA_notes_generator
-Generates a table of issues/tasks for quick notes
+Generates a table of issues/tasks from JIRA for quick notes.